What income do we generate and what does the money get spent on?

 Financial Statements 2012 (PDF, file size: 599.92KB)

 Financial Statements 2008 (PDF, file size: 422.44KB)

 All higher Education Institutes are autonomous and responsible for the management for their own affairs.
 The governing body is responsible for directing and overseeing the Institution’s arrangements for internal and external audit.
-Staffordshire University’s independent internal auditor is Price Waterhouse Cooper - providing objective assurance and consulting activity designed to add value and improve the University's operations.
+Staffordshire University’s independent internal auditor is RSM - providing objective assurance and consulting activity designed to add value and improve the University's operations.
 It helps us to accomplish our objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes (defined by The Institute of Internal Auditors).

 Staffordshire University’s external auditors are KPMG.
 An external audit is ‘a periodic examination of the books of account and records of an entity carried out by an independent third party (the auditor), to ensure that they have been properly maintained, are accurate and comply with established concepts, principles, accounting standards, legal requirements and give a true and fair view of the financial state of the entity.’
 (Chartered Institute of Management Accountants).
 One of the primary responsibilities for our auditors is to ensure they monitor the systems control and accountability of the financial and operational controls and carry out risk assessments.